(866) 481-8188

 • If identified, implementing procedures for preventing further occupational hearing loss by an employee.

-• Keeping records such as exposure measurements and audiometric test results.
+• Keeping records including exposure measurements and audiometric test results.

 RHP’s noise monitoring services can assist with 29 CFR 1910.95 or 29 CFR 1926.52 compliance or assistance with fulfilling elements of a HCP including workplace noise monitoring or noise control.